For Current Students

 Advising.

-• the name of the chair of your guidance committee
+• The name(s) of the Chair/Co-Chairs of your Guidance Committee

-• your research area and research topic
+• Your research area and proposed dissertation topic

 The third year is the most unstructured year of our program, so it is especially important that you meet regularly (once every week or two weeks) with at least one faculty member to develop and fulfill your research goals.
 Failure to do so, in our experience, is almost certain to delay your prospectus defense, which could jeopardize your standing in the department.